top of page

 The ISO 50001 standard is designed for businesses and organizations looking to improve energy use and management, through greater energy efficiency.
 It is one of the management system standards that provide organizations with requirements, guidelines, and models to follow to achieve their goals related to quality, risk management, environmental performance, safety, or energy management.
 The ISO 50000 series of standards is specifically dedicated to energy management.

-ISO 50001 precisely defines requirements and recommendations for implementing an Energy Management System (EnMS).
+ISO 50001 defines requirements and recommendations for implementing an Energy Management System (EnMS).
 As a Type A standard, it can lead to ISO certification.
 Initially published in 2011, it underwent a revision in 2018.
 This latest version, which clarifies certain concepts and enhances the monitoring methodology, definitively replaced the first version in 2021.
-The ISO 50001 standard, the result of international collaboration involving 61 countries, could, according to ADEME (the French Environment and Energy Management Agency), have a positive impact on 60% of global energy demand if implemented in all organizations.
+The ISO 50001 standard, the result of an international collaboration involving 61 countries, could, according to ADEME (the French Environment and Energy Management Agency), positively impact 60% of global energy demand if implemented in all organizations.

 The principles of ISO 50001 standard

 The ISO 50001 standard aims at the continuous improvement of companies in terms of energy performance.
 It involves the necessity of developing a genuine energy policy within the organization.
-To achieve this, it provides tools for monitoring energy consumption and an analytical calculation methodology.
+It provides tools for monitoring energy consumption and an analytical calculation methodology to achieve this.
 It defines requirements that will enable companies to:

 • Develop a genuine energy efficiency policy.